buroa/k8s-gitops/README.md

 ## ⛵ Kubernetes

-There is a template over at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you wanted to try and follow along with some of the practices I use here.

-### Installation

-This semi hyper-converged cluster runs [Talos Linux](https://github.com/siderolabs/talos), an immutable and ephemeral Linux distribution built for [Kubernetes](https://github.com/kubernetes/kubernetes), deployed on bare-metal [Apple Mac Minis](https://github.com/buroa/talos-boot-assets).
+This semi hyper-converged cluster runs [Talos Linux](https://github.com/siderolabs/talos), an immutable and ephemeral Linux distribution built for [Kubernetes](https://github.com/kubernetes/kubernetes), deployed on bare-metal [Apple Mac Minis](https://www.apple.com/mac-mini).
 [Rook](https://github.com/rook/rook) then provides my workloads with persistent block, object, and file storage; while a seperate server provides file storage for my media.

-🔸 _[Click here](./talos/talconfig.yaml) to see my Talos configuration._
+There is a template at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you want to follow along with some of the practices I use here.

 ### Core Components